 Describe the unique challenges these focus populations face with housing.
 How will you provide services in the homeless prevention program for the focus populations to address these challenges and be diverted from experiencing homelessness?

-15. Emergency Shelter / Domestic Violence (DV) and/or Parks to Work (8000 Characters)
+15. Emergency Shelter / Domestic Violence (DV) (8000 Characters)

 For Emergency Shelter DV projects, describe:

 - a.
 How the program will ensure the safety of clients and their exit to safe permanent housing. - b.
 Continuous Quality Management / Improvement Project